Kays fish and chips Cleveleys

 Southern fish and chips

 In the south of England, fish and chip shops tend to have a more modern feel.
-They may be more brightly lit and have a more contemporary decor, with seating that is more akin to a fast food restaurant.
+They may be more brightly lit and have a more contemporary decor, with seating that is more akin to a fast-food restaurant.
 The fish is fried and served with the skin on.
-If you ask for gravy the chip shop owner normally says ” Are you from up North”.
+If you ask for gravy, the chip shop owner normally says, ” Are you from up North?”.
 They do not do gravy.
 Curry and mushy peas are normally treated as an overlooked food option.
-They are kept in tubs and then microwaved last minute.
+They are kept in tubs and then microwaved at the last minute.

 Despite these differences, both north and south fish and chip shops share a few things in common.
 One of these is the use of fresh, locally sourced ingredients.
 Most fish and chip shops in England pride themselves on using the freshest fish and potatoes, and many source their ingredients from local suppliers.